emcuttsy/personal-website/content/posts/convert-pandas-dataframe-to-presence-absence.md

 ---
-title: "Convert Pandas Dataframe to Presence Absence"
+title: "Convert pandas Dataframe to presence-absence"
 subtitle: "A quick way to convert a pandas DataFrame of numerical values to a presence/absence (1/0) table"
 date: 2021-02-08T17:39:18-07:00
 lastmod: 2021-02-08T17:39:18-07:00